TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualnetwork-cannotconnecttovmsamevnet/solution-resolved-by-adding-a-firewall-rule-24.md

 <!--issueDescription-->

 <!--issueDescription-->
-Our investigation has determined that the connectivity issue you were experiencing was caused by a Firewall rule blocking traffic on your VM.
+Our investigation has determined that the connectivity issue you were experiencing was caused by a firewall rule blocking traffic on your VM.
 <!--/issueDescription-->

 <!--/issueDescription-->